 Now that you’ve got the basics, let’s take it a step further and add automation.

-Investors with taxable accounts who are invested in a managed ETF portfolio, executing on a tax-loss harvesting strategy is automated and done at no extra cost.
+For investors with taxable accounts who are invested in an ETF portfolio managed by TD Ameritrade Investment Management, LLC (TDAIM), executing on a tax-loss harvesting strategy is automated and done at no extra cost.
 The portfolio is monitored daily, and when a tax-loss harvesting opportunity is identified, the position will automatically be sold and the proceeds invested into a replacement security designed to maintain the portfolio’s target allocation.

 Sometimes an opportunity pops up in, say, October that may not be there at the end of the year.
 With an automated tax-loss harvesting service (as opposed to a periodic or end-of-year manual scan), opportunities can be acted on as they occur.

-Investors should educate themselves about the IRS’s wash sale rule, which prohibits them from claiming a tax loss if they repurchase the same security (or a substantially similar security) either 30 days before or 30 days after selling a security for a loss.
+Investors should educate themselves about the IRS’s wash sale rule, which prohibits them from claiming a tax loss if they open the same security position just recently closed (or a substantially similar security) either 30 days before or 30 days after closing a position for a loss.
 To evaluate whether you violated the wash sale rule, the IRS reviews the trading activity for all of your accounts.

-In other words, the IRS looks at trades you place in other accounts at TD Ameritrade, at other brokerage firms, and in IRA or Roth IRA accounts, as well as transactions your spouse made and transactions by a business entity you control to determine if you violated the wash sale rule.
+In other words, the IRS looks at trades you place in other accounts at TD Ameritrade, at other brokerage firms, and in IRAs or Roth IRAs, as well as transactions your spouse made and transactions by a business entity you control to determine if you violated the wash sale rule.

 TD Ameritrade Investment Management’s tax-loss harvesting service only scans your managed portfolio on an account-level basis (not all of your TD Ameritrade Investment Management portfolios collectively).
 Each eligible portfolio must be enrolled separately in the tax-loss harvesting service; the firm doesn’t have any transparency into your trading activity in brokerage accounts that you may have at TD Ameritrade or at other financial institutions.